nvidia-riva/tutorials/deploy-oke.md

     ssh -i private_key.key opc@ip_address
   ```

 - When accessing the cluster for the first time, any GPU nodes that you create will be tainted by default to make sure that pods are not scheduled onto inappropriate nodes (non-gpu loads should not be scheduled on gpu nodes).
 With a node taint, no pod will be able to schedule onto that node unless you either remove the taint or add a matching toleration.
+If you run `kubectl get pods -A ` and see that the CoreDNS pod is not running, this is usually due to a taint on the node.

   To remove the taint: